biorack/simile/README.md

 # SIMILE

 SIMILE (Significant Interrelation of MS/MS Ions via Laplacian Embedding) is a Python library for pairwise alignment of fragmentation spectra with significance estimation and is robust to multiple differences in chemical structure.
 [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2021.02.24.432767v1)

+### New in V2:
+- Substitution matrices are now officially similarity matrices because they are now always symmetric
+- Precursor-based neutral loss difference counts can be used in addition to the original MZ difference counts
+- Maximum weight matching is available in addition to the original monotonic alignment method

 ![SIMILE Flow](SimileFig1Vert.png "SIMILE")

 ## Features
-- Generate substitution matrices interrelating fragment ions in fragmention spectra
+- Generate ~~substitution~~ similarity matrices interrelating fragment ions and neutral losses in fragmention spectra
 (Just like how substitution matrices interrelate amino acids in protein sequences!)

-- Align and score fragmentation spectra according to the substitutability of their fragment ions
+- Align/match and score fragmentation spectra according to the ~~substitutability~~ similarity of their fragment ions and neutral losses

-- Calculate the significance of aligned fragmentation spectra
+- Calculate the significance of aligned/matched fragmentation spectra

-- BONUS: Less than 200 lines of intelligible code!
+- BONUS: Less than ~~200~~ 230 lines of intelligible code!

 ## Installation